ferus-web/bali/README.md

 Bali has a bytecode VM as well as two tiers of x86-64 JIT compilers (baseline and midtier).
 It also has a tiering mechanism in place to promote functions from the VM to the Baseline JIT to the Midtier JIT as they get hotter.

+Bali is licensed under the BSD-3 license, allowing you to freely embed it in any of your programs.

 # Integrating Bali into your programs
 Bali is still an alpha-quality project, but here's how you can embed Bali into your Nim programs.
 With it, you can: